YingWANGG/YingWANGG.github.io/_pages/about.md

 teaching: true
 ---

-I am an incoming PhD student at NYU [Center for Data Science](https://cds.nyu.edu/) advised by [Prof. Andrew Wilson](https://cims.nyu.edu/~andrewgw/) and [Prof. Mengye Ren](https://mengyeren.com/).
-I received my MSDS at NYU as well.
-Prior to moving to New York, I studied Computer Science, Statistics, and Finance at McGill University in Montreal, Canada.

-My primary research interest is multimodal learning.
-Specifically, I aim to build systems that can emulate human-like perception by seamlessly integrating various modalities such as text, images, videos and audio.
+I am a first-year PhD student at NYU [Center for Data Science](https://cds.nyu.edu/), advised by [Prof. Andrew Wilson](https://cims.nyu.edu/~andrewgw/) and [Prof. Mengye Ren](https://mengyeren.com/) in the [CILVR Lab](https://wp.nyu.edu/cilvr/).
+My primary research interest is multimodal learning, and I aim to build systems that can emulate human-like perception by seamlessly integrating various modalities such as text, images, videos, and audio.

+Prior to moving to New York, I studied Computer Science, Statistics, and Finance at McGill University in Montreal, Canada 🍁

+Academic Service: Reviewer for CVPR2024, ECCV2024, WACV2025, AAAI2025.